Self-Interpretability: LLMs Can Describe Complex Internal Processes that Drive Their Decisions: Discussion

-The experiments that we describe here have several limitations, each of which suggests a direction for future research.
-First, we did not test whether the models are introspecting in order to succeed in describing their internal processes.
-Introspection is one possible mechanism, but it could also be that fine-tuning to instill attribute weights had the side-effect of instilling a disposition to accurately report those weights (without any specific ``looking inward''; \citealp{binder_human_1997}).
-We plan next to investigate whether models can \emph{introspect} on complex decision-making processes (or be trained to do so).
-Additionally, we have only begun to test how far our introspection training paradigm generalizes.
-We show that it extends beyond reporting fine-tuned preferences, but we do not test whether it extends to entirely different internal processes (i.e., beyond multi-attribute decision-making).
+The second prominent limitation of this work is that we have only begun to test how far our introspection training paradigm generalizes.
+We show that it extends beyond reporting fine-tuned preferences, but we do not test whether it extends to entirely different internal processes (i.e., beyond multi-attribute decision-making), or how it could be improved to be generalize more effectively.
+We are testing both in ongoing work.